 This condition is defined as a buildup of fat in the liver.
 Like all organs, every liver has at least a small amount of fat which is needed for the liver to function at a healthy level.
 However, when the level of fat in the liver accumulates to the 5-10% level, this may indicate fatty liver disease.

 There are two types of fatty liver disease: Alcoholic liver disease (ALD) and Nonalcoholic fatty liver disease (NAFLD).

-Although there is some uncertainty about the causes of fatty liver disease, the condition has been associated with being overweight, bad eating habits, heredity, developing insulin resistance, having elevated blood sugar levels and having high fat concentrations in the blood, in particular triglycerides.
+Although there is some uncertainty about the causes of fatty liver disease, the condition has high-fat with being overweight, bad eating habits, heredity, developing insulin resistance, having elevated blood sugar levels and having high-fat concentrations in the blood, in particular triglycerides.